morm24/yseq-pipeline/README.md

     #### add both to the samples.csv
     Add all SampleIDs to the file `config/samples.csv`.
-    Separated with a "," note the reference sequence, you want to map and analyze the sample to.
+    Separated with a "," state the name of the reference (file name without ending).
 Example:
     ```
     ID,REF
     63819,hs1